 Short term capital gain will be added to your total income and will be taxed as per your Income-tax slabs, whereas Long term capital gain on a property will be taxed as 20% after providing for indexation benefit.
 Read more on Indexation benefit here.

-Capital gain bonds are the eligible financial instruments under section 54EC, in which investors can invest the capital gain amount or the entire sale proceeds, as the case may be, and save oneself from paying any long-term capital gain tax on the sale of the property.
+Capital gain bonds are the eligible financial instruments under section 54EC, in which investors can invest the capital gain amount and save oneself from paying any long-term capital gain tax on the sale of the property.
 Investment has to be made within 6 months from the date of sale.

 These bonds are issued by NHAI (National Highway Authority of India) and REC (Rural Electrification Corporation).
 In Budget 2017, Finance Minister has proposed to come up with more bonds or financial Instruments to save long-term capital gain tax on the sale of the property.